What to expect for the price of Tether this year.

 What could drive Tether’s growth?

 - Availability.
 Tether is available in trading pairs on most major exchanges.
-This means it’s easy to access and also helps increase the credibility of USDT in the eyes of mainstream investors.
+This means it’s easy to access and also helps to increase the credibility of USDT in the eyes of mainstream investors.

 - Link to crypto.
 Many cryptocurrency exchanges don’t accept fiat currency.
 Because it’s pegged to fiat currency, Tether acts as a link between traditional currencies and the world of crypto.

 - Bitcoin volatility.
-In particular, increases in USDT trading volume have been linked to bitcoin volatility.
+In particular, rises in USDT trading volume have been linked to bitcoin volatility.
 Research released by US investment bank Morgan Stanley in March 2018 revealed that trades between USDT and bitcoin have become more common, with an estimated 14.2% of bitcoin trades paired against USDT, up from less than 1% in October 2017.

 What could hold Tether back?

 - Bitfinex and Tether.
 Tether is managed by a company known as Tether Limited, which is owned by the CEO of cryptocurrency exchange Bitfinex.
-Bitfinex is, in turn, often referred to as the owner of Tether.
+Bitfinex is in turn often referred to as the owner of Tether.
 However, some analysts have suggested that USDT is probably artificially propping up the value of bitcoin.
 One report found that about 50% of the total rise in the bitcoin price over a set period of time occurred within the two hours following a new delivery of Tether tokens to Bitfinex.
 This report and others have therefore concluded that it’s much more likely that Tether is being used to manipulate the price of bitcoin.

 - Lack of reserves.
 Tether claims that all the USDT it issues are backed 1:1 by US dollars held in its reserves.
-However, in late 2017 and early 2018, Tether was rocked by criticisms that it may not have sufficient fiat reserves to back the 2.3 billion Tether tokens it has issued – in other words, that it doesn’t have $2.3 billion.
+However, in late 2017 and early 2018, Tether has been rocked by criticisms that it may not have sufficient fiat reserves to back the 2.3 billion Tether tokens it has issued – in other words, that it doesn’t have US$2.3 billion.
 However, it’s worth pointing out that there’s statistical analysis that supports Tether’s claims to have sufficient reserves (though it may need to update its KYC/AML procedures to avoid getting shut down), as well as analysis suggesting that it doesn’t have enough cash reserves.
 Bitfinex has also promised legal action against one of its most prominent critics.

 - Audit or no audit?
 In response to these suggestions, Bitfinex and Tether came out in the press and promised an independent audit.
-However, Tether then parted ways with the auditor, Friedman LLP, in January 2018, and the audit was canceled.
+However, Tether then parted ways with the auditor, Friedman LLP, in January 2018, and the audit was cancelled.
 “Given the excruciatingly detailed procedures Friedman was undertaking for the relatively simple balance sheet of Tether, it became clear that an audit would be unattainable in a reasonable timeframe,” Tether said in a statement.

 - Fears of a market crash.
 A combination of the above problems has led to concerns of a Tether market crash.
 Considering Tether’s close links to the price of bitcoin, not to mention bitcoin’s importance to the performance of cryptocurrency markets as a whole, this could have serious consequences for the crypto sphere.
-The fact that Bitfinex and Tether were subpoenaed by the US Commodity Futures Trading Commission suggests that USDT can expect increased scrutiny in the future.
+The fact that Bitfinex and Tether were subpoenaed by the US Commodity Futures Trading Commission suggests that USDT can expect increased scrutiny in coming times.

 - Hack.
 In November 2017, Tether reported that $30,950,010.00 in Tether tokens were stolen from its treasury wallet as the result of a hack.
-While no customer funds were stolen as part of this security breach, it could still have an impact on Tether’s credibility among the general public.
+While no customer funds were stolen as a part of this security breach, it could still have an impact on Tether’s credibility among the general public.